Scaramouche (1923) Directed by Rex Ingram. Ramon Novarro, Alice Terry, Lewis Stone (127 min.)

 Fittingly, Scaramouche‘s opening line is the epitaph on Sabatini’s tombstone.

-(The entire text of Scaramouche is posted online at www.blackmask.com. (!)
+(The entire text of Scaramouche is posted online at www.blackmask.com (Sadly, no longer.
+This link is broken.)
 A new print with a splendid orchestral score by Jeffrey Mark Silverman just premiered on TCM.
 Grapevine Video sells a print that is 24 minutes shorter, with a different score.
 Sabatini quote and the brief history of adventure novels from The Romance of Adventure by Brian Taves.
 Photo of Rex Ingram from the September, 1929 Photoplay magazine.
 All other photographs, captions and production quote from the “Photoplay Edition”–14th impression, March, 1923.
 Lettie E. Rogers received it as a Christmas gift in 1926.
 A couple of years ago, I gave a number of copies of Scaramouche as presents (to teenaged girls) including a couple of “Photoplay Editions” one of which had a different set of photos than this one.
 At the time, I couldn’t justify keeping both, but now, I’m a bit sorry!)